-2. TigerCard (Princeton ID Card): The TigerCard establishes your affiliation with Princeton University and serves as a photo ID.
+3. TigerCard (Princeton ID Card): The TigerCard establishes your affiliation with Princeton University and serves as a photo ID.
 Many University departments will ask to see your TigerCard including: the Library, the Athletics Department, McCosh Health Center, the Housing Office, and the Frist Campus Center Ticket Office.
 In addition to being your official University ID, the TigerCard is also used as a debit card to buy food or photocopying services and to gain admittance to campus buildings and high security areas that are electronically secured.
-If you have completed the COVID training and are approved to work on campus, pick up your TigerCard by reporting to Public Safety Dispatch (facing Elm Drive) in the 200 Elm Dr. building.
+If you have completed the COVID training and are approved to work on campus, pick up your TigerCard at the TigerCard Office, located within The Service Point Office, New South Building, A Floor .
 Click here for an interactive online map.
-Please contact 609-258-8300 or firstname.lastname@example.org with any questions.
+Please contact 609-258-8300 or email@example.com with any questions.

 5. Davis International Center, Louis A. Simpson International Building, A-Level (20 Washington Rd) (609-258-5006): If you are in the U.S. in J-1 status, you MUST check in within 30 days of your DS-2019 start date or your immigration record will be terminated.
 Check-in can only be completed online, by appointment, or during designated walk-in hours.
 Other visa holders (e.g., H-1B, F-1 OPT) should schedule an appointment or stop in during walk-in hours to report their arrival.
 The Center offers support for international scholars, including information on how to apply for a Social Security Number, NJ Driver License, and resources to help adjust to life at Princeton.